Nagy Oktoberi Szofosas, Magyar Muhely Galeria MMG, Budapest, (hu) 2017

 When the midi-tone result of charcoal erasure lacked the pure contrast needed, laceration or exfoliation was in order.

-rivers of white.
-This technique fulfils a caustic, elemental usage my established relationship with raw charcoal has left me demanding
+This technique fulfils a caustic, elemental usage my established relationship with raw charcoal has left me demanding of other mediums.

 charcoal on paper / clean salvage / (not to draw my drawings)